frederic-perez/AmE-dictionary/data/dictionary.md

 __libertine<sup>1</sup>__ _adj_ Unrestrained by convention or morality. _Syn_ debauched, degenerate, degraded, dissipated, dissolute, profligate, riotous, fast
 __libertine<sup>2</sup>__ _n_
 __liberty__ _n_ :three: __5__ (Nautical Terms) __a__ Authorized leave granted to a sailor. _He granted liberty on Monday with misgivings._ _Liberty is canceled until further notice._ __b__ (as modifier): liberty man; liberty boat.
+__libration__ _n_ A very slow oscillation, real or apparent, of a satellite as viewed from the larger celestial body around which it revolves. _Due to lunar libration, people on Earth can see about 59% of the Moon over time._
 __librocubicularist__ _n_ A person who reads in bed.
 __lice__ _n_ :eight: Plural of louse.
 A louse is a tiny insect that lives on the skin of animals and people.
 If you find a louse in your hair, you’ll have to treat your scalp to get rid of any of its friends that might still be lurking there. _Checked him for lice._ _Nits make lice._
 __licentiousness__